-Where to Complete Your HVAC Service Training
+Where To Complete Your HVAC Services Training

 This covers basic refrigerant information, though there’s much more to consider when working with AC units and different types of refrigerants.
 If you want to dive into the information in order to get your HVAC certification, look no further than ITI Technical College’s HVAC Service Training.
-We offer two programs, a Certificate, known as Air Conditioning and Electrical Technology and an Associate of Occupational Studies, known as Air Conditioning, Refrigeration and Electrical Technology.
+We offer two programs, a Certificate, known as Air Conditioning and Electrical Technology, and an Associate of Occupational Studies, known as Air Conditioning, Refrigeration, and Electrical Technology.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website: https://iticollege.edu/disclosures/